 No Director is involved in deciding his own remuneration, except in providing information and documents if specifically requested by the RC to assist in its deliberations.

 The RC has full authority to engage any external professional advice on matters relating to remuneration as and when the need arises.
-The expense of such services shall be borne by the Company.
+The expenses of such services shall be borne by the Company.
 There were no remuneration consultants engaged by the Company in FY2021.

 In reviewing the service agreements of the Executive Directors and key management personnel of the Company, the RC will review the Company’s obligations arising in the event of termination of these service agreements to ensure that such service agreements contain fair and reasonable termination clauses which are not overly generous.
 The RC aims to be fair and avoid rewarding poor performance.